 I invite all visitors to this site to submit your own plans based on the criteria above.
 If these plans are original, and they can be sold through this site, we can negotiate a commission or simply refer back to you.
 If they are used for promotional purposes or as demonstration units for the ecotourism project, your contribution will be cited.

-ENDesign is a division of Christenson Construction licensed as design firm BCIN # 37235.
+ENDesign is a division of Christenson Construction.
 Ken Christenson’s personal BCIN for design is 33008, and his 50 years of experience as a tradesman (licensed as a Carpenter, Electrician, and Plumber) is available to assure your new home, addition, or renovation projects is as efficient and trouble-free as possible.
-Please leave a call-back number at (705) 342-1461, or email:email@example.com with questions or information about your project. — Ken Christenson.
+Please leave a call-back number at (705) 342-5485, or email:firstname.lastname@example.org with questions or information about your project. — Ken Christenson.